Skip to main content

 Prepare for strict battery scenarios

-There are ways of preventing this, but this section will expand on the Battery Optimizations; there are 2 ways you can ask the user to disable battery optimizations:
+There are 2 ways you can ask the user to disable battery optimizations:

 1. Use the ACTION_IGNORE_BATTERY_OPTIMIZATION_SETTINGS intent to show the battery optimization settings screen to your users, because every Android Skin is different you will need to create instructions for every phone manufacturer.